NBA, video game company to launch new gaming league in 2018 - Sportsnet.ca

 Each NBA franchise will select five gamers to represent its team.

-From there, the team of gamers will play in an 82-game regular season, advance to a playoff and the top teams will compete for a championship, which most likely will take place at an NBA arena, Silver said.
+From there, the team of gamers will play in a regular season, advance to a playoff and the top teams will compete for a championship, which most likely will take place at an NBA arena, Silver said.

 "We want to make this as real as possible," said Strauss Zelnick, CEO of Take-Two, the parent company of 2K games.
 He said there will be a cash prize for the winner similar to some of the past NBA 2K tournaments that awarded a $250,000 grand prize.